sshambar/WX-HWS/README.md

  Boris at smartbedded (meteobridge) for ongoing support and upkeep of meteobridge

- Wim van der Kuil for the original meteobridge script (now offers Weather Display and other versions of template)
+ Wim van der Kuil for the original meteobridge script

  David St John at weatherflow for providing hardware for testing and his non bias logical views